How to Write a Sample Intervention Letter

 - Communicate gratitude to the person.
 For instance, if the loved one is a parent, share a memory about when they did something loving, like going to a school play.

 - Think about including a statement that reflects your understanding that substance abuse is a disease.
 By putting the issue into a medical context, the loved one may feel less guilty.
-This individual likely feels powerless in the face of the addiction, which is not a moral failing, though the person may feel this way at times.
-Addiction can make a great person do not such great things.
-But you can convey that you know the difference between who the person is and how addiction may compel them to behave.
+Further, it can convey that you know the difference between who the person is and how addiction may compel them to behave.

 - Include statements of fact about the loved one’s behavior when on drugs.
 It’s a good idea to provide more than one specific example.